Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

     address public owner; // SLOT 1
 ```
 &nbsp;
-based on that information, we can see that the owner is stored at SLOT 1, and the length since it's an address must be 20 bytes long.
-Now that we have the 2 options, we can either put the owner to become ourselves (EOA) or we can write the Exploit Contract Address, this can be done by either providing *origin()* (EOA) or *caller()* (msg.sender, in this case is the Exploit Contract), as the parameter.
-So if we want to overwrite the storage we can use &nbsp;
+Based on that information, we can see that the owner is stored at SLOT 1, and the length since it's an address must be 20 bytes long.
+Now that we have the 2 options, we can either put the owner to become ourselves (EOA) or we can write the Exploit Contract Address; this can be done by either providing *origin()* (EOA) or *caller()* (msg.sender, in this case is the Exploit Contract), as the parameter.
+So if we want to overwrite the storage, we can use &nbsp;
 &nbsp;

 ```solidity